-There has been a long history of learning models such as decision trees and rule lists that are interpretable by humans.
-This approach can be used when accuracy is less important than ensuring that a model does not contain unexpected defects, such as judicial decision making algorithms~\cite{bail2017}.
-For example, axis-aligned decision trees learned using CART~\cite{CART} are considered highly interpretable, though their accuracy is often lacking.
-This concern has been tackled by learning rule lists~\cite{wang2015falling,letham2015interpretable} or decision sets~\cite{lakkaraju2016interpretable} that resemble decision trees yet are non-greedy, enabling them to learn more accurate models without sacrificing interpretability.

-More closely related to our work, \cite{breiman1996born} learns decision trees by sampling new points and labeling them using a random forest.
-However, they use a na\"{i}ve rejection sampling strategy to sample new inputs, whereas our active sampling strategy directly targets paths most in need of additional data.
-As we show, this active sampling strategy enables us to substantially improve accuracy.
-There have also been approaches focused on extracting decision trees from specific model families such as random forests~\cite{van2007seeing,deng2014interpreting,vandewiele2016genesim}, enabling them to leverage domain-specific knowledge about the internal structure of the model; in contrast, our approach is fully blackbox, enabling it to work with any model family.
+There has been much interest in learning interpretable models, including decision trees~\cite{CART}, rule lists~\cite{wang2015falling,letham2015interpretable}, sparse linear models~\cite{tibshirani1996regression,slim,jung2017}, generalized additive models~\cite{caruana2012intelligible}, and decision sets~\cite{lakkaraju2016interpretable}.
+There has been work using model compression~\cite{bucilua2006model} to learn decision trees~\cite{breiman1996born,frosst2017distilling}, but they use rejection sampling, whereas our active sampling strategy directly targets paths most in need of additional data, thereby substantially improving accuracy.
+There have also been approaches focused on extracting decision trees from specific model families such as random forests~\cite{van2007seeing,deng2014interpreting,vandewiele2016genesim}; in contrast, our approach is fully blackbox, enabling it to work with any model family.
+There has been work on constructing global explanations: \emph{relative influence} scores the contribution of each feature in random forests~\cite{friedman2001greedy}, and~\cite{datta2016algorithmic} uses the Shapley value to quantify feature influence.
+In recent work, \cite{lakkaraju2017interpretable} extracts global explanations in the form of decision sets; we show that our decision trees are equally interpretable while achieving higher accuracy relative to the complex model.

-Interpretable model families based on sparse linear models have also been proposed.
-LASSO uses $L_1$ regularization to enforce coefficient sparsity~\cite{tibshirani1996regression}.
-Alternatively, \cite{slim} proposes supersparse linear integer models, which are sparse linear models where the coefficients are integer valued, thus resembling risk-scoring systems constructed manually by humans for applications such as medical diagnosis or criminal rescidivism; \cite{jung2017} extends this approach to classification problems with binary features.
-Relatedly, \cite{caruana2012intelligible} proposes generalized additive models, which are linear combinations of arbitrarily complex single-feature models.

-Finally, our model extraction algorithm is closely related to \emph{model compression}~\cite{bucilua2006model}, where a larger, more complex model is used to guide the training of a smaller, more efficient or interpretable model.
-Our algorithm can be thought of as a model compression algorithm that uses active sampling to train a decision tree.